fkemp/union_membership/pages/essay-01.md

 3. I'm also sick of living through historic events, its not healthy

-Here's some sample text, written in Markdown.
-In Markdown, any text with no empty lines between will become a paragraph.

-Leave an empty line between headings and paragraphs.

-Font can be *Italic* or **Bold**.

 Citing your work is important! [^1]

-Title sections of your essay with headings, by adding a pound sign (`#`) in front of the title:

 # Heading One